ow-mods/outer-wilds-unity-template/README.md

 ### How to use

 1. Clone the template and load it into Unity with **2019.4.39f1**
-2. Open the *Project Settings*, change paths and options as required
+2. Read how to use Asset Bundle Browser [https://docs.unity3d.com/Packages/com.unity.assetbundlebrowser@1.7/manual/index.html](here) (I believe in you)
-3. Build your content (usually into a prefab) and label it to be build into an AssetBundle.
+3. Make your content (usually into a prefab)
-4. In the top bar, go *Assets > Build AssetBundles*
-5. All AssetBundles will get built, and if you specified the game launch option the game will also be started.
+4. Build it :D